 Sunday : On arrival to Westport, check in to your accommodation which is where you will be staying for the trail.
 We will transfer you to and from your B&B to your horses who will be ready for you at your new starting point each day.

-Monday: Transfer to Drummindoo Stud to meet your host Padraic, your horse and the other riders.
+Monday: Transfer to our stud and riding centre to meet your host Padraic, your horse and the other riders.
 After an assessment ride in the indoor arena, riders and horses are transferred to the village of Aughagower for the Aughagower Ride.
 This takes us through the villages of Curvey, Lankill and Knappagh Beg where we picnic on the shores of Knappagh Lake, then on to Drumhill before returning to Aughagower via Peggy's Boreen.
 After riding there is a chance for riders to visit the round tower and monastic site which dates back to the 7th century.

-Thursday: We pick up the trail again at Formoyle (our base for the next two days) for the Feenone Ride.
+Wednesday: Today we start at Formoyle for the Feenone Ride.
 This takes us over a mountain pass, close to a megalithic burial site (one of many in the area), through the Carrowniskey River and on to the bog roads at Feenone.
 Clare Island (Grainne Uaile, Ireland’s famous Pirate Queen resided there in the 1500,s and controlled all the waters of Clew Bay) and Inishturk Island can clearly be seen.
 We then head for Carrowniskey beach where we can canter and gallop before returning to base.